 Students with less than one year work experience in a paraprofessional, professional, technical, or supervisory position that involves relevant service to the profession and/or public service are required to complete PA 6694 Internship.
-Students may substitute the PA 6694 Internship course for one (1) elective concentration course.
-However, the student's internship must be approved by the PA 6694 instructor in advance and performed in an area that is related to the student's identified concentration.
+Students may substitute the PA 6694 Internship course for one (1) elective course.
+However, the student's internship must be approved by the PA 6694 instructor in advance.